wtmitchell/tradgames/README.md

 Finally, when compiling the Moderator project, a ChineseCheckersRandom program will be created.
 This agent will play all of the rules of Chinese Checkers and it speaks the above communication protocol, but its move selection is uniformly random among all of its options.
 If at least one command line parameter is passed, the first will be used as the agent's name instead of the default "Random".

 ## Compiling Everything
-Since GameMaster is Java, a simple "javac GameMaster.java" in the appropriate directory is enough.
+### GameMaster GUI
+The GameMaster GUI can be build as simply as `javac GameMaster.java` in the appropriate directory.

+Additionally in the GameMaster/gui directory there is a makefile which will build the GameMaster GUI and the AgentTester and package them in jar files.

+### AgentTester
+The AgentTester can be build as simply as `javac GameMaster.java` in the appropriate directory.

+Additionally in the GameMaster/gui directory there is a makefile which will build the GameMaster GUI and the AgentTester and package them in jar files.

+### ChineseCheckersModerator and ChineseCheckersRandom
-To build the moderator and random agent, the build is operating system dependent.
+Since these programs are in C++, the build process is operating system dependent.

-If you are using Visual Studio 2012 on Windows, load the solution file VS2012\breakthrough.sln and build the two projects contained within.
-FIXME

 If you are using Linux, use CMake.
 Create a new build directory, then in a terminal execute `cmake path/to/Moderator; make`.
 Alternatively the provided makefile should also work.

-If you are using OSX, the provided makefile should work.
-Alternatively the CMake build should also work, if you have CMake installed.
+If you are using OSX, you can either use CMake or the provided makefile.

+If you are using Windows, you can either use CMake with Visual Studio or see Canvas for pre-built executables.

 If there are any problems compiling, please contact Will.